Nutrition and health claims

 The starting point for the use of health claims is that claims cannot be used until the scientific substantiation for the claim has been approved.

 The European Food Safety Authority EFSA assesses the scientific substantiation for health claims and the wording of the claim.
 After discussions between the Commission and the member states the claim is either authorised or rejected under a Commission Regulation.
 Evira acts as the national competent authority in Finland and forwards the claim applications to EFSA for assessment.

-Evira's authority is stipulated in Section 30 of the Food Act (23/2006).
-Evira's authority does not encompass the authorisation of foods or their labelling prior to them being placed on the market.
-Consequently Evira does not have the right to pre-authorise products or claims used on them.
-Instead, pursuant to Section 9 of the Administrative Procedure Act (434/2003), Evira shall provide within the limits of its authority advice and guidance to operators in the food sector on compliance with food regulations.
+Evira's powers are defined in Section 30 of the Food Act (23/2006).
+Evira's powers do not include authorisation of foods or their labelling before they are placed on the market.
+Consequently Evira does not have the right to pre-authorise products or claims made in respect of products.
+Instead, pursuant to Section 9 of the Administrative Procedure Act (434/2003), Evira shall provide, within the limits of its authority, advice and guidance to operators in the food sector on compliance with food regulations.